 - Position the oven rack in the center of the oven.
 Preheat the fan-forced oven to 160C or 325F.

 - Pour the batter into a dry and ungreased angel cake pan, rotating the cake pan as you pour and use a spatula to lightly even out the batter.
-Then tap the cake pan on the benchtop counter a few times to even the batter.
+Then tap the cake pan on the benchtop counter a few times to even the batter and to remove large bubbles.
 It is important that you do not grease the angel cake pan, otherwise the cake will not rise well.

 - Bake in the preheated oven for around 55 minutes to 1 hour.
 Do not open the oven door to check until the cake has been cooking for 55 minutes time, otherwise the cake will sink.